-1. Concurrent Audit Report: Any comments or remarks in the concurrent audit report that the branch is required to comply with.

-- 2. Compliance to RBI Inspection Report: If RBI has conducted inspection in the branch, the comments in the report need compliance.
+- 1. Concurrent Audit Report: Any comments or remarks in the concurrent audit report that the branch is required to comply with. - 2.
+Compliance to RBI Inspection Report: If RBI has conducted inspection in the branch, the comments in the report need compliance.
 Any noncompliance under the pretext that the bank has represented to RBI to reconsider the observation should not be accepted.
 RBI has clearly taken a stand that unless auditor is physically shown a letter of reversal from RBI comments in their report must be adhered to. - 3.
-Compliance to Internal Audit Report: If the bank has conducted internal audit, which usually an internal exercise, obtain the report and check for the adverse comments and compliances thereof. - 4.
-Stock Audit Report: Generally, an account having exposure of Rs.
+Compliance to Internal Audit Report: If the bank has conducted internal audit, which usually an internal exercise, obtain the report and check for the adverse comments and compliances thereof. - Stock Audit Report: Generally, an account having exposure of Rs.
 5 Cr. and above requires stock audit, the compliance thereof should be commented upon.
 Also, any adverse comment in the report needs to be dealt with appropriately. - 5.
-Forensic Audit Reports: The auditor should look at all the forensic audit reports conducted on various NPA accounts and based on the conclusion verify the adequacy of classification and provisioning. - 6.
-Compliance with IS Audit Report: If the bank has conducted IS audit, which usually an internal exercise, obtain the report and check for the adverse comments and compliances thereof. - 7.
+Reports of Special Monitoring Agency: As per extant RBI guidelines, banks are required to appoint special monitoring agencies for monitoring large working capital limits and provide their reports at monthly/quarterly intervals.
+Auditors shall review such reports in order to identity signs of incipient sickness/ stress in the accounts. - 6.
+Forensic Audit Reports: The auditor should look at all the forensic audit reports conducted on various NPA accounts and based on the conclusion verify the adequacy of classification and provisioning. - Compliance with IS Audit Report: If the bank has conducted IS audit, which usually an internal exercise, obtain the report and check for the adverse comments and compliances thereof. - 8.
 Application of interest in CBS: Generally, bankers always argue that the interest is calculated by the system and requires no cross verification.
 While this is true, the correct calculation by the system is subject to correct input by the branch staff relating to interest.
 Hence input of interest rates requires test check.
+Auditor is required to check whether the interest is charged properly as per Fair Practice Code: